Portland Cerebral Palsy Lawyer

 - Joint problems, like contractures

 According to the Mayo Clinic, two to four babies out of every thousand will likely generate cerebral palsy.
 In many cases, doctors can prevent cerebral palsy by properly monitoring and treating both mother and child.
-If your baby was born with cerebral palsy because of someone else’s mistake, our Portland birth injury attorneys are ready to help.
+If your baby was born with cerebral palsy because of someone else’s mistake, our Portland cerebral palsy lawyer is ready to help.

 What Are The Different Types of Cerebral Palsy?

-- Spastic diplegia means that the child’s legs are the only affected body part.
+- Spastic diplegia: the child’s legs are the only affected body part.
 The spasticity, or tightness of muscles, causes the individual with spastic diplegia to walk with a “scissoring gait.”

-- Spastic quadriplegia is the most severe form of cerebral palsy affecting both arms, both legs, the trunk of the body as well as the face.
+- Spastic quadriplegia: this is the most severe form of cerebral palsy affecting both arms, both legs, the trunk of the body as well as the face.
 Those with spastic quadriplegia will typically always require a wheelchair and may also have intellectual disabilities.

 Dyskinetic Cerebral Palsy